caleb531/youversion-suggest-api/README.md

 ### Retrieve list of all supported languages

-The async `getLanguages()` function returns a list of all languages that this package currently supports.
+The async `getLanguages()` function returns the list of all languages that this package currently supports.
 Each language object has two properties: `id` (the IETF language tag of the language) and `name` (the name of the language as written in said language).